elleimac/camielle/README.md

 # camielle
-My personal website made with Bootstrap, Flexbox, and SVG.
+Older version of my personal website made with Bootstrap, Flexbox, and SVG.